d3x0r/STFRPhysics/whitepaper.md

 vector represents the speed of an object, similarly the sum of the angles of the angular velocity represents the [total angular warp](#regarding-specific-representation) of coodinate space.

-Coorindates within the rotation space have a sort of concentric spherical shell nature to them, any line radially from the origin is the same rotation axle, with a different angular speed.
+Coordinates within the rotation space have a concentric spherical shell nature to them, any line radially from the origin is the same rotation axle, with a different angular speed.

 ### Glossary